-Example: Use the Patient Registration Menu option to enter patient data into the system.
+RPMS Style: Use the Patient Registration Menu option to enter patient data into the system.

-11.1.2 Enter Key
+11.1.2 The Enter Key

 When instructing the user to press the Enter key, use the phrase, "Press Enter."
-Always use the word "press" instead of "hit," "strike," etc.
+Always use the word "press" never "hit," "strike," etc.